 - Maintain A/B grades in all Advanced Math level courses in both semesters. - Remain in the course for the duration of the school year. - Maintain high standards of academic integrity. - Be in class every day.
-Excessive absences or tardiness are grounds for removal from the course and placed in the Regular Math Level course. - Student success is the ultimate goal, but students not succeeding in the Advanced Math level courses will be handled on an individual basis.
-Students who finish the first semester with a grade lower than B will be unenrolled in the course and placed in a Regular Math level course.
+Excessive absences or tardiness are grounds for removal from the course and placed in the Regular Math Level course. - Student success is the ultimate goal, but students not succeeding in the Advanced Math level courses will be handled individually.
+Students who finish the first semester with a "C" grade or lower will be disenrolled from the class and placed in a Regular Math level course.

-ARTICLE 11 ACADEMIC ACCELERATION PROGRAM
+ARTICLE 11 ACADEMIC ACCELERATION POLICY

-The Academic Acceleration Program aims to explore the possibility of advancing students to a school grade ahead of where they would be in the regular school curriculum, depending on their needs.
+The Academic Acceleration Policy aims to explore the possibility of advancing students to a school grade ahead of where they would be in the regular school curriculum, depending on their needs.
 Dorado Academy will carry out a fair, objective, and systematic process that is most beneficial to the students.
-The process of evaluation for the academic acceleration program is the following:
+The process of evaluation for the Academic Acceleration Policy is the following:

-- Nomination: When there is interest in a student to be evaluated for the Academic Acceleration Program he or she must be nominated to the Principal.
-The nomination process must be completed before the end of the first quarter of the first semester of school and it can be solicited by the student, parent, guardian, or teacher. - Application: The parent or guardian completes the formal application to begin the process of evaluation of the academic acceleration program.
-The application must be completed and turned in before the end of the first semester of school. - Referral: The parent or guardian is informed of the initial process of the student's academic acceleration process.
-At this stage, the parent or guardian must request an appointment with any of the psychological service providers that Dorado Academy chooses to carry out the referral and the corresponding psychometric and psychoeducational tests.
-All referral documents must be submitted before the end of the third quarter of the school year. - Documents: The Dorado Academy administration will use the corresponding standardized test results for the student's level.
-The Dean of Students will render the corresponding discipline report to the Academic Acceleration Committee. - Academic Acceleration Committee: This Committee is formed by the Principal (Elementary or Middle/High School), Counselor (Elementary or Middle/High School), Dean of Students, a current teacher of the student, a future (next year) teacher of the student and a Special Education Specialist (Sunrise Program).
-The Academic Acceleration Committee will take into consideration the required documents mentioned above and will evaluate the candidate from their different perspectives and professional roles. - Decision: The decision of the Academic Acceleration Committee will be submitted to the Headmaster for approval.
+- Nomination: When there is interest in a student to be evaluated for the Academic Acceleration Policy he or she must be nominated to the Principal.
+The nomination process must be completed before the end of the first quarter of the first semester of school (October) and it can be solicited by the student, parent, guardian, or teacher.
+Keep in mind, that every student must complete the graduation years (Kindergarten and 8th grade), which means that these grades cannot be skipped. - Application: The parent or guardian completes the formal application to begin the process of evaluation of the Academic Acceleration Policy.
+The application must be completed and turned in before the end of the first semester of school (December). - Referral: The parent or guardian is informed of the initial process of the student's academic acceleration process.
+At this stage, the parent or guardian must request an appointment with any of the psychological service providers that Dorado Academy recommends to carry out the referral and the corresponding psychometric and psychoeducational tests.
+All referral documents must be submitted before the end of the third quarter of the school year (March). - Documents: The Dorado Academy administration will use the corresponding standardized test results for the student's level.
+The Dean of Students will render the corresponding discipline report to the Academic Acceleration Committee. - Academic Acceleration Committee: This Committee is formed by these staff members: - Principal (Elementary or Middle/High School) - Counselor (Elementary or Middle/High School) - Dean of Students - Student's current teachers - Student's future (next year) teacher - Special Education Specialist (Sunrise Program).

+The Academic Acceleration Committee will take into consideration the required documents mentioned above and will evaluate the candidate from their different perspectives and professional roles.

+• Decision: The decision of the Academic Acceleration Committee will be submitted to the Head of School for approval.

-The decision made by the Dorado Academy administration will be notified to the student's parent or guardian on or before the end of the current school year.
-The Dorado Academy administration reserves the right to accept any student into the Academic Acceleration Program.
+The decision made by the Dorado Academy administration will be notified to the student's parent or guardian on or before the end of the current school year (May), as students can not be accelerated in the middle of the School Year.
+The Dorado Academy administration reserves the right to accept any student into the Academic Acceleration Policy.
 Dorado Academy does not discriminate based on race, sex, age, physical, mental or socioeconomic condition.